ljwolf/ljwolf.github.io/content/posts/2020-sm2-lectures.md

 ---
 title: "Spatial Modelling 2 Lectures: Topics in Advanced Spatial Modelling"
 date: 2020-03-09T12:02:47Z
+description: "For an intro and discussion of some of the fundamental ideas in spatial statistics, we will cover a few main topics"
 ---

 For an intro & discussion of some of the fundamental ideas in spatial statistics, we'll cover a few main topics.